LIBOL/SOL/README.md

 provided in the data folder:

     $ cd experiments
-    $ python experiment.py --shufle 10 a1a ../data/a1a ../data/a1a.t
+    $ python experiment.py --repeat 10 a1a ../data/a1a ../data/a1a.t

 The script will conduct cross validation to select best parameters for each algorithm.
-Then the script will shuffle the training 10 times.
-For each shuffled data, the script will train and test for each algorithm.
+Then the script will repeat the training 10 times.
+For each repeatd data, the script will train and test for each algorithm.
 The final output is the average of all results.
 And a final table report will be shown as follows.

     algorithm   train           train           test            test